MrtMerlin/rss-feed/README.md

 There will be further updates.

-I ahvent been able to fully text this application so far, but I will be pursuing a unit testing, with functionality testing as well.
+I havent been able to fully text this application so far, but I will be pursuing a unit testing, with functionality testing as well.
 Making sure each additional function added is fully tested.